NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

 Another benefit of serverless computing is the flexibility to scale serverless applications automatically.
 Severless computing can adjust the applications' capacity by modifying the units of consumption, such as throughput and memory.

+#### Unmanaged, Managed, Fully-managed Services

+1. **Unmanaged Services**
+   - Like **Amazon EC2**, AWS takes care of the underlying physical infrastructure but customer is responsible for setting up, securing, and maintaining the OS, network, and applications.
+2. **Managed Services**
+   - Reduce the amount of infrastructure need to manage.
+3. **Fully-managed Services**
+   - Like **serverless ones**, abstraction is taken further.
+   - Eliminating the need to provision or manage any servers.
+   - The underlying infrastructure is fully managed by AWS, so customer can focus entirely on writing and deploying the code.

 #### 1. AWS Lambda
 - Upload a code into a Lambda Function that is invoked through a configured **Trigger**.
 - This function is run in an environment that is not to be taken care of by the user.